juanpovedapl/health-ui/README.md

 The UI is served by a simple Node.JS Express server, and the overall project goals are:

-- to use the project to show a step by step guide of deploying the app on OpenShift Source to Image ( S2I )
+- to use the project to show a step by step guide of deploying the app on OpenShift Source to Image ( S2I ).
+Also we have modified the source code to integrate a Jenkins pipeline to build this image.
 - to illustrate the versatility of Kubernetes based micro services for modernizing traditional applications - for instance mainframe based applications, or classic Java app server applications
-- to experiment and explore open standards front end technologies for rendering custom charts, and for responsive design
+- to experiment and explore open standards front end technologies for rendering custom charts, and for responsive design.

-This project stands alone in test mode, or integrates with associated projects [ paths to other projects ]
+This project has been modified to integrate automatically with a JAVA API.

 ![architecture](./design/app-modernization-openshift-s2i-architecture-diagram.png)